 I was amused by the idea of wandering in downtown San Diego; I didn’t have the chance before and I was curious to explore it.

-I step out of the mall and walked in an antiquity store near by.
+I step out of the mall and walked into an antiquity store nearby.
 Noticing that I’m looking at the furniture, a young man approached me.
-I asked questions about the piece on my left (more 19,000$), about the store and he answered very polite, like a connoisseur.
+I asked questions about the piece on my left (more 19,000$), about the store and he answered very politely, like a connoisseur.
 When I turned to leave, he told me that I have a hole on the back side of my sweater, “Do you know?” he asked.
-“Oh ya…” I answered smiling, and he continued: “I hope you didn’t get heart!”.
+“Oh, yea…” I answered smiling, and he continued: “I hope you didn’t get hurt!”.
 It was interesting to notice how he talked to me, I didn’t expect so much respect.

 On my way back it started raining… heavily.
 I knew that I don’t have a good resistance at cold, at rain even less, but if it’s a game… let’s play it!
 I was wearing a lace pattern sweater (with a hole on my back)… walking in the rain … while my attention shift from the cold and raindrops to the other side of the road.
 I passed by a man staring at me with pity, another one with curiosity, another that grabbed eagerly his pizza while staring at me … I didn’t care.
 I asked people about the time and they responded politely.
 I didn’t even feel the cold anymore.
 Approaching the gathering place I saw other participants crouched down and looking down too.

 A participant asked for money and she received, so she was able to buy a sandwich: ask and you will receive!
-Another one didn’t accepted when someone wanted to give her money… she realized later that receiving/ accepting is another way of acknowledging ones kindness, who gives you with open heart!
+Another one didn’t accept when someone wanted to give her money… she realized later that receiving/ accepting is another way of acknowledging one’s kindness, who gives you with an open heart!

-Listening what other participants had to say, I gain some courage to stand up and ask for the microphone: “I realized that cloths and makeup do not count so much, it’s about how you show up in front of other people… your attitude!”… and I gave the example with the diamond rings.
-“You look surprised ” said the leader, “What did you learn from this?”.
-A thought came into my mind and I expressed it loudly:” That I value more than I think I am.”
+Listening what other participants had to say, I gain some courage to stand up and ask for the microphone: “I realized that clothes and makeup do not count so much, it’s about how you show up in front of other people… your attitude!”… and I gave the example of the diamond rings.
+“You look surprised, ” said the leader, “What did you learn from this?”.
+A thought came to my mind and I expressed it loudly:” That I value more than I think I am.”
 “You were!” comes his comment.
-Thinking at the glass of water from Starbacks I continued: “Ask and you shall receive!”
+Thinking of the glass of water from Starbucks I continued: “Ask and you shall receive!”
 I learned how useful is to ask, you just have to find the courage!
 A young woman beside me said:” And they didn’t charge you for the plastic cup?
 I can’t believe it!?”
 I couldn’t pay for it anyway! 🙂 I learned also, but I didn’t tell them, that you receive what you need at the right moment: Jingle Bells when I needed to refresh, the Restrooms, the horologe when I needed to ask what’s the time.

 The more you pay attention to what’s happening in the present moment and you shift your attention to something else if you don’t like how you feel (cold for example)… the more you help yourself out of the descendent spiral that drags your moral down… and the others will react accordingly (as a mirror of your own behaviour/attitude).